Canva vs Crello for Social Media Marketing 2026: Which One Actually Wins?

 Is Crello the same as VistaCreate?
 Yes — Crello was rebranded as VistaCreate after Vista (the parent company behind VistaPrint and other brands) acquired it.
 Lots of people still search for "Crello," and both names point to the same product.
 The transition has been gradual, so you'll see both names floating around depending on the context.

 Can you use Canva and Crello for free for social media?
-Both offer free plans, and both are actually usable at the free tier for basic social media content.
+Both offer free plans, and both are genuinely usable at the free tier for basic social media content.
 Canva's free plan is more generous on features overall, though Crello's free access to animated templates is a nice differentiator.
 You'll hit limits on both once you start needing brand kits and more advanced features — usually faster than you'd expect.

 Does Crello have a social media scheduler like Canva?
 No, and this is honestly one of the most significant practical differences between the two tools.
 Canva has a built-in Content Planner for scheduling directly to major social platforms.
 Crello doesn't offer this at all, so you'd need a third-party tool like Buffer, Later, or Hootsuite running alongside it — which adds cost and friction to your workflow.